smarthome-go/rpirf/README.md

 ## Getting started
 ### Creating a *new instance*
-Before codes can be sent, the physical device must be set up and some basic parameters, for example *pulselength* or *protocol* must be set.
+Before data can be sent, the physical device must be set up, and some basic parameters, for example *pulselength* or *protocol* must be set.

 ```go
 device := rpirf.NewRF(17, 1, 10, 180, 24)